jppoter/Project-on-high_diamond_ranked_10min-dataset/README.md

 <br>

 ### Attribute information
-gameId - the unique ID of a player blueWins - information, wheather blue team won ('0' - no, '1' - yes)
+gameId - the unique ID of a player <br>
+blueWins - information, wheather blue team won ('0' - no, '1' - yes)

 blueWardsPlaced - the number of wards that has been placed by blue team